shraddhadsonawane/pareeksha-manch/DEVELOPMENT.md

 ## Section 1: Installation

 - Install appropriate Linux distro in your Laptop (Dumb box or Dabba).
 [Ubuntu](https://www.ubuntu.com/download/desktop) preferred.
-  We are using [Ubuntu Bionic Beaver (18.04 / 64Bit)](https://wiki.ubuntu.com/BionicBeaver) for developement.
+  We are using [Ubuntu Bionic Beaver (18.04 / 64Bit)](https://wiki.ubuntu.com/BionicBeaver) for development.
 - Install [Ruby and Ruby on Rails as per this guidelines](https://gorails.com/setup/ubuntu/18.04).
 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
   We are using version `5.2.18`.